Marlamin/blog/blog/2025-05-25-new-engine/index.md

 From what I've gathered, most people just want the game to get a complete visual overhaul to look closer to what those "WoW 2.0" AI slop videos are putting out.
 Given the amount of work remaking all assets ever, I'm not going to tackle that.
 That is, unless Blizzard has been doing that behind the scenes for some reason for several years now, not going to happen anytime soon.
 There is however a chance this will be the case for certain future assets.
 More on that later!

 ### Complete overhaul
 Others want a complete engine overhaul to the likes of a modern AAA engine such as Unreal engine, either for performance reasons or visual ones.
 While there's projects out there attempting this, they'll have the same issue in needing to make new assets to make it not look like they just stuck old assets into a modern engine.
 And if such a look is fine for said people, those projects are also always focusing on older and simpler versions of the game such as 1.12 or 3.3.5 with far less systems to deal with.
-For modern WoW and all the historic content that comes with it, this quickly becomes an unsurmountable task, let alone while running a live service game.
+For modern WoW and all the historic content that comes with it, this quickly becomes an insurmountable task, let alone while running a live service game.

 ## The current engine
 ### Warcraft 3 == WoW?
 So most of the engine at release was still the same as Warcraft 3, right?
 Not really.
 I'm sure parts were, but most of it wasn't the same at that point.

 It used different or upgraded file formats.
 For model files for example, it switched over from [MDX](https://wowdev.wiki/MDX) to [M2](https://wowdev.wiki/M2) during the original Alpha and these are hardly comparable file formats.
 Outside of the [BLP](https://wowdev.wiki/BLP) file extension, of which its internal format version was bumped from 0 (or from 1 as seen in Warcraft 3: The Frozen Throne) to 2 with various changes coming with that, no file formats or extensions were carried over from Warcraft 3 directly.
+It is worth noting that BLP is also just a wrapper over various image/texture compression formats and while these things don't change a lot, they could add newer compression methods like BC7 in the future pretty easily just like they added DXT5/BC5 to it post-release as well.

 As for internals, I can't say I had experience with looking at e.g. the rendering system or the network system at the time, but common sense dictates that given WoW looked wildly different and was built as an MMO instead of an RTS, these systems weren't exactly the same outside of the similar graphics API or data transfer protocols they targeted at the time.